 Besides the usual passport pictures, passport copies and filled-in forms (every embassy has slightly different rules), most importantly is proof of onward travel in the form of an air ticket and/or visa.

 Visa validity is usually date-specific, but if you ask nicely, we have heard of people getting their 1, 2 or 3-day visas within a 1-month or even 3-month window.
 If you have a 1-day visa, you have 1 day to exit and enter, not 24 hours.
 Same for 2 or 3-day visas.
+Example: if you have a 1-day visa and you enter on a Monday, you have to leave the same day.
+If you have a 3-day visa you have to leave on Wednesday.

 The following price list is a compilation of different embassy websites and might differ (be a bit more expensive) where you apply: